-This affordable Uji Gyokuro brews a rich and thick liquor with a prominent oceanic taste, mild natural sweetness and a beautiful fragrance of fresh greens.
+Our Gyokuro 01 is an affordable, entry-level Gyokuro that brews a rich liquor with light oceanic notes, mild sweetness and a beautiful fragrance of fresh greens.

-Gyokuro, also known as "shaded tea", is widely considered to be Japan's finest tea for its refined sweet taste, and we introduced this affordable blend as an entry-level Gyokuro for everyday brewing.
+Gyokuro, also known as "shaded tea", is widely considered to be one of Japan's finest teas for its refined delicate taste, and we introduced this blend as an entry-level grade for everyday brewing.

 Our Gyokuro is produced using tea leaves picked during the first flush of the season (Ichiban Cha) in Uji, Kyoto.

 Flavour profile: Rich, smooth clean taste, with light marine notes and a fresh spinach-like fragrance.

 Repeat 2-3 times and adjust parameters according to taste.

 Note: If brewed for multiple guests pour tea little by little in each cup to evenly distribute the flavour.
 Most of the flavour will be collected at the bottom of the teapot, so the initial pour will be lighter and become stronger towards the end of the pour.

 Place 5-6g of leaves into a large Kyusu or glass bottle.